Verifying the existence of maximum likelihood estimates for generalized linear models: Introduction

-Exactly who originally first discovered that separation could occur for Poisson regression and other non-binary choice GLMs is uncertain.
-The literature starts with \citet{haberman_log-linear_1973,haberman_analysis_1974}'s derivation of a necessary and sufficient condition for the existence of estimates for log-linear frequency table models (including Poisson frequency tables).
-However, it was known at the time that this condition was difficult to verify for higher-dimensional tables (see \citealp{albert_existence_1984}), a still-unsettled problem we indirectly solve in this paper.
-Soon thereafter, \citet{wedderburn_existence_1976} independently derived a sufficient (but not necessary) condition for the existence of estimates across a wide class of GLMs.
-His result can be shown to be equivalent to the later result from \citet{santos_silva_existence_2010} for the Poisson model. \citet{silvapulle_existence_1981} and \citet{albert_existence_1984} are then credited with demonstrating the concept of ``separation'' for binary choice models.
-The latter paper also conjectures, but does not prove, that their analysis may generalize to the class of log-linear frequency table models considered by \citet{haberman_log-linear_1973,haberman_analysis_1974}.
-A few years later, \citet{silvapulle_existence_1986} showed how linear programming methods may be used to detect separation in binary choice models.
-They state---but, again, do not prove---that this linear programming problem is also equivalent to the condition for existence of estimates for the class of models considered by \citet{haberman_log-linear_1973,haberman_analysis_1974}.
-To our knowledge, \citet{verbeek1989compactification} was the first to derive an explicit, unifying link between these earlier results for binary choice models and the more general GLM setting, though \citet{geyer1990likelihood} and \citet{clarkson_computing_1991} each independently derived similar results for related classes of models shortly thereafter.\footnote{The results by \citet{geyer1990likelihood} are applicable to the class of linear exponential families, while the work of \citet{clarkson_computing_1991} applies to linear parameter models (also known as ``models with a linear part''; see \citealp{stirling1984iteratively}).}
+{ Since the possible non-existence of a finite MLE is a well known problem in the context of binary outcome models, it may be surprising that equally fundamental results for Poisson regression and other nonbinary GLMs remain undercited by comparison.
+This imbalance reflects both history and practice: the problem was easier to visualize geometrically for binary logit and probit models and more frequently encountered in applied research, leading to its widespread acknowledgment.
+By contrast, the analogous results for Poisson and other nonbinary GLMs have mostly been circulated in the statistical theory literature.
+This literature begins with \citet{haberman_log-linear_1973,haberman_analysis_1974}'s derivation of a necessary and sufficient condition for the existence of estimates for log-linear frequency table models.
+Notably, it was known at the time that this condition was difficult to verify for higher-dimensional tables (see \citealp{albert_existence_1984}), a still-unsettled problem we indirectly solve in this paper.
+Soon thereafter, \citet{wedderburn_existence_1976} independently derived a sufficient but not necessary condition for the existence of estimates across a wide class of GLMs that included Poisson and Gamma.\footnote{His result can be shown to be equivalent to \citet{santos_silva_existence_2010}'s later result for the Poisson model.} The first statement of a necessary and sufficient condition for the existence of Poisson regression estimates was given by \citet{aickin1979existence}, who derived results for models in the linear discrete exponential family.}